-But, there comes a point in your business when you realize that you can and should say no!
+However, there comes a point in your business when you realize that you can and should say no!

-WHY Should You Say No
+WHY You Should Say No

-You protect yourself and your business.
+To protect yourself and your business’s future.

 Because taking on clients that just don’t fit the bill can take away from clients that do!